Payments Industry Terms and Definitions

 Below are some common terms you’ll run across as a merchant dealing with payments processing.

 Acronym for “Three Domains Secure”.
 3DS is an authentication process where three “domains” (hence 3D) are involved in authorizing a transaction.
 Those domains are the issuing bank, the acquiring bank, and an “interpolarity” domain, that handles communications between merchant, issuer and acquirer.

 (AKA “acquiring bank”) The merchant’s bank that receives the money from a transaction.

 The percentage of transactions that become chargebacks within a specified period of time, used by Visa, MasterCard and other card associations and banks to determine if a merchant is processing too much fraud.
-Typically this threshold is around 1%.
+As a general rule, this threshold is at or below 1%.